harkishanpansuriya/Flutter_Interview_Questions/questions.md

 Answer: Flutter builds a widget tree, where every UI element is a widget.
 Widgets are lightweight and immutable; the tree is rebuilt on state changes, and the framework efficiently updates only affected parts via Element and RenderObject trees.

-## What is the difference between Element tree and RenderObject tree?

-Element Tree – Manages widget instances and their lifecycle.

-RenderObject Tree – Handles layout, painting, and positioning on the screen.

 ## Explain Flutter state management approaches

 Answer: Flutter separates UI and state.
 Common approaches: